Wolfieeewolf/LightscapePlugin/docs/SpatialEffectsSystem_Handover.md

 ### Repository Structure

-The project is now set up as a standalone repository with OpenRGB as a Git submodule:
+The project is set up as a standalone repository with OpenRGB as a Git submodule, with files organized by functionality:

 ```
 LightscapePlugin/